All Episodes

 Do you want to change a leadership in Georgia?

-Unless one were to think that it was all an American project and that Sakashvili just implemented it.
+He misled the United States unless one would think that it was all an American project and that Saakashvili just implemented it.

-This uh was a total surprise as regards the peacekeeping contingent there.
+This was a total surprise as regards the peacekeeping contingent there.

 This is a big danger.